 If you’re searching for free German Shepherd puppies, you’ve come to the right place.
-Getting anything for free is hard but getting free German Shepherd puppies in the United States is impossible.
+Getting anything for free is hard but getting free German Shepherd puppies in the United States may seem impossible.
 However, the fact is that there are individuals who need to offload puppies for one reason or another, and they’re even willing to do it for free.

 With some luck and research, you can be someone they turn to with their free German Shepherd puppy.
 More and more families are choosing to spay or neuter their dogs, so the problem of having a litter to give away is becoming less of an issue.